flink-extended/ai-flow/docs/content/concepts/workflow_schedules.md

 ```

 ## Deleting Schedules
-To completely delete the metadata of the periodic scheduling, you can use the `delete`
+To completely delete the metadata of the Workflow Schedule, you can use the `delete` sub-command.
 ```bash
 aiflow workflow-schedule delete workflow_execution_id
 ```